Highlights of the Program

 - Exploring the evolving powers of the ISA and how they shape global seabed governance

-- Examining the ICE framework and its role in guiding inspection and compliance activities
+- Presenting the ICE framework and its role in guiding inspection and compliance activities

 - Reviewing state-driven approaches to compliance under UNCLOS and their development over time